 About Rafia Zafar

 Rafia Zafar received her degrees from the City College of New York (BA, English), Columbia University (MA, English & Comparative Literature), and Harvard University (Ph.D., History of American Civilization).
 Before joining Washington University in St. Louis in 1998 in the departments of English and African & African American Studies and the Program in American Culture Studies, she was a professor at the University of Michigan.
 From 2017-2021 she was Faculty Director of Washington University’s Mellon Mays Undergraduate Fellowship program.
 Zafar has received fellowships from the Ford Foundation, the American Antiquarian Society, and the Virginia Center for the Humanities and in 2007 held the Walt Whitman Distinguished Fulbright Chair at Utrecht University in the Netherlands.
 In 2014-2015 she was National Endowment for the Humanities Scholar in Residence at the Schomburg Center for Research in Black Culture at the New York Public Library.

-Zafar’s Recipes for Respect: African American Meals and Meaning appeared in March 2019 (Southern Foodways Alliance/University of Georgia Press) and was reviewed in the Wall Street Journal and The St. Louis Post-Dispatch, among other outlets.
+Zafar’s Recipes for Respect: African American Meals and Meaning appeared in March 2019 (Southern Foodways Alliance/University of Georgia Press) and was reviewed in the Wall Street Journal, The St. Louis Post-Dispatch, and numerous scholarly periodicals.
 Other major publications include God Made Man, Man Made the Slave (co-editor; Mercer 1990); Harriet Jacobs and Incidents in the Life of a Slave Girl: New Critical Essays (co-editor; Cambridge UP, 1996); We Wear the Mask: African Americans Write American Literature, 1760-1870 (Columbia UP, 1997); and Harlem Renaissance Novels: The Library of America Collection (two volumes; Library of America, 2011).
 Her monograph, “Fictions of the Harlem Renaissance”, appeared in The Cambridge History of American Literature, Volume 6: Prose Fiction (2003).